Forget about your car: public transportation in Saudi Arabia is booming and is an affordable alternative to taking a taxi everywhere.

 Let’s be honest: Saudi Arabia isn’t the first country that you would expect to be able to find decent public transportation in.
 While driving in Saudi Arabia is nearly seen as a birthright by many lead-footed locals, the oil-rich kingdom is making inroads when it comes to reducing the amount of trips taken in a private vehicle.

 Investment into the country’s railway network from Saudi Arabia’s Ministry of Transport has been nothing short of impressive in recent years.
-As a matter of fact, the four largest cities in Saudi Arabia will all have multi-line metro networks by the end of the decade; the most ambitious, the Riyadh Metro, will start carrying passengers in 2021.
+As a matter of fact, the four largest cities in Saudi Arabia will all have multi-line metro networks by the end of the decade; the most ambitious, the Riyadh Metro, is expected to open in 2022.

 Public transportation apps in Saudi Arabia